freenas/freenas-docs/userguide/jails.rst

 It is important to understand that any users, groups, installed software, and configurations within a jail are isolated from both the
 %brand% operating system and any other jails running on that system.
-During creation, the *VIMAGE* option can be selected which will also provide that jail with its own, independent networking stack.
-This allows that jail to do its own IP broadcasting, which is required by some applications.
+During creation, the *VIMAGE* option can be selected to provide the jail with an independent networking stack.
+The jail can then do its own IP broadcasting, which is required by some applications.

 Advanced users can also create custom templates to automate the creation of pre-installed and customized operating systems.